New York University Shanghai: Timeline

+Fall 2006: New York University established an overseas study center at East China Normal University, and 18 students came to ECNU to study.

-Sept 2012: NYU Shanghai's registration as an independent institution approved by China's Ministry of Education.
+September 2012: NYU Shanghai's registration as an independent institution approved by China's Ministry of Education.

-Sept 2013: NYU Shanghai opens its doors to its first undergraduate class.

-Jan 2014: NYU Shanghai's Chancellor Yu awarded 2013 Shanghai Education Notable Person of the Year Award.

-May 2015: Chancellor Yu Lizhong delivers speech at the United Nations titled "Education for the Globalized World".

 March 2019: First NYU Shanghai Student wins the prestigious Knight-Hennessy Scholarship.

 May 2019: NYU Shanghai breaks ground on new Qiantan campus.

 May 2019: 2003 Economics Noble Laureate Robert Engle was appointed as the co-director of Volatility Institute at NYU Shanghai.

-April 2019: NYU Shanghai has accepted 966 international students from a pool of 13,807 applications worldwide for the Class of 2023, resulting in an international acceptance rate of 7%.

-Oct 2019: Five Nobel Laureates, among 35 other international scholars, gathered at NYU Shanghai to issue a joint statement amidst the worsening US-China trade tensions.

 June 2020: Chancellor Yu Lizhong retires.
 Tong Shijun, a professor of philosophy at East China Normal University (ECNU) was named as the new Chancellor of NYU Shanghai.

 Logo

 NYU Shanghai's logo is adapted from NYU's torch logo, using the top half of the torch to form the petals of a magnolia flower, the official flower of Shanghai.
 The logo is meant to represent NYU's footing in Shanghai.